THE TRANSMISSION GALLERY

 Hutton also carries DAB services to Weston for the NOW Bristol & Bath multiplex.

-Hutton entered service with 3 UHF TV channels on 15th December 1978, and Channel 4 from January 1984.
-BBC national FM radio was added on 8th July 1993.
-Bristol local DAB from 30th January 2001.
-Radio Bristol from 7th December 2011.
-BBC DAB from 28th February 2014
+Hutton was originally an IBA landlord site which entered service with 3 UHF TV channels on 15th December 1978, with Channel 4 from January 1984.
+BBC national FM radio was added on 8th July 1993, Bristol local DAB from 30th January 2001 and Radio Bristol from 7th December 2011.

 DSO was on 24th March and 7th April 2010.